-Complex dark-roast character in aroma and cup: deep, rich, dark chocolate with citrus top notes (lemon, grapefruit) and pungent, cedary midtones.
-The fine aromatics are enhanced by a rather syrupy mouthfeel and finish.
+Complex dark-roast character in aroma & cup, deep, rich, dark chocolate & citrus top notes with syrupy mouthfeel & finish.

 Processing: Washed & Sun Dried